Underrated Marvel Comics: See Timely Results

 Underrated Marvel Comics: Squadron Supreme

-Squadron Supreme is what the plot of Watchmen would be if using pastiches of the Justice League.
-But rather than make everything literary, it’s about how mixing superheroism with real world issues.
+Squadron Supreme is a decent complement to Watchmen with pastiches of the Justice League.
+But rather than make literary theater, it’s about mixing old-school superheroism with real world issues.
 Would the technology of super-geniuses truly better mankind and how many times will a superhero’s ego get in the way?

 • The original Squadron Supreme possesses a campiness in contrast to its grimdark competitor.
 If only to show how the fun times can twist into something terrifying.